Hagbart Steffens

 Hagbart Steffens (13 August 1874 – 27 June 1932) was a Norwegian sportsperson.
 As a yacht racer he competed in the 1908 Summer Olympics.

-Steffens was born in Kristiania.
-In 1908 he was part of the Norwegian Fram crew, which finished fourth in the Olympic 8 metre class competition.
+Steffens was born in Kristiania (Today known as Oslo).
+In 1908 he was part of the Norwegian Fram crew, which finished fourth in the Olympics 8 metre class competition.
 He represented the Royal Norwegian Yacht Club.
 He was also an early member of the skiing club SK Ondur.
 He died in June 1932.